The importance sampling technique for understanding rare events in Erd\H{o}s-R\'enyi random graphs: Introduction

-In this paper we study the use of importance sampling schemes to numerically estimate the probability that an \ER random graph contains an unusually large number of triangles.
-Consider an \ER random graph $\calG_{n,p}$ on $n$ vertices with edge probability $p \in (0,1)$.
-For a simple graph $X$ on $n$ vertices, let $T(X)$ denote the number of triangles in $X$.
+Also let the event $W_{n,t} = \set{X \in \Omega_n \;| \;\; T(X)\geq \binom{n}{3}t^3}$ denote the upper tails of triangle counts.
+Consider an \ER random graph $\calG_{n,p}$.
 For $p$ fixed, one can show that $\Mean[T(\cG_{n,p})] \sim {n \choose 3} p^3 $ as $n \to \infty$.
-For $t>p$, what is the probability \be \mu_{n} = \ProbP \left( T(\calG_{n,p}) \geq \binom{n}{3} t^3 \right) \ee that $\calG_{n,p}$ has an atypically large number of triangles?
-The last few years have witnessed a number of deep results in understanding such questions on upper tails of triangle counts, along with more general subgraph densities (see e.g., \cites{Borgsetal08, Cha12, ChaDey10, ChaVar11, DeMKahn12, KimVu04, LubZhao12}).
+For $t>p$, the main aim of this paper is the following question: can one develop efficient numerical schemes to estimate the probability \be \mu_{n} = \ProbP \left( T(\calG_{n,p}) \geq \binom{n}{3} t^3 \right) \ee that $\calG_{n,p}$ has an atypically large number of triangles?
+Before addressing such questions, one first needs to understand the structure of such random graphs, conditioned on this rare event, more precisely the large deviation rate function for such events.
+The last few years have witnessed a number of deep results in understanding such questions including upper tails of triangle counts, along with more general subgraph densities (see e.g., \cites{Borgsetal08, Cha12, ChaDey10, ChaVar11, DeMKahn12, KimVu04, LubZhao12}).
 In the dense graph case, where the edge probability $p$ stays fixed as $n \rightarrow \infty$, \cite{ChaDey10} derived a large deviation principle (LDP) for the rare event $\{ T(\calG_{n,p}) \geq \textstyle{\binom{n}{3}} t^3 \}$, showing that for $t$ within a certain subset of $(p,1]$,

 where the rate function $I_p(t)$ is given by